 Anyone who ventures into the world of vintage French copper cookware will quickly come across the name Dehillerin, an iconic and photogenic kitchenware store operating in Paris since 1890.

 A brief history of Dehillerin

-The most entertaining (and presumably authoritative) history of Dehillerin comes from its own website (in French), and I encourage to you read it.
+The most entertaining (and presumably authoritative) history of Dehillerin comes from its own website (in French, English version here), and I encourage to you read it.
 (The September 2017 issue of the French magazine mint also has a wonderfully evocative story about the store.)

 This is where cookware, the famous copper and tin baking pans, and refrigerators for appetizers and pantry coolers for restaurants is made… A hundred employees are divided between the store and the workshops in a multitude of trades now missing.
 Tinsmiths, scourers, scrapers and passeurs à la terre made the walls of the factory ring with sound until the 1960s.

 Dehillerin’s beautiful copper pots and pans are mentioned in the same breath as such august names as Gaillard, Jacquotot, and Pommier.

 Dehillerin had been central to the Parisian (and French) cooking industry for more than a hundred years when Americans began to discover French cooking en masse after World War II.
 Julia Child bought many of her copper pots from Dehillerin and you can see them hanging in the Smithsonian.
 According to the Smithsonian Magazine, “The pots were purchased in France between 1948 and 1952, during the time that the family lived in Provence.
 Several bear the address 18 rue Coquillière.”
 When Chuck Williams came to Paris in 1953 he visited the Dehillerin store and it served as part of his inspiration to open the first Williams-Sonoma store in California.